helpingstar/cs285-script/script/CS_285_Lecture_1_Introduction_Part_2.md

 87. So let's try to make this a little bit more precise.
 88. In supervised learning, you have an input x and you have an output y, and you have a data set that consists of x-y pairs.
 89. The goal is to learn a function that takes an x and approximates y.
-90. And typically this function has some parameters which are referred to as theta.
+90. And typically this function has some parameters which are referred to as θ.
 91. These might be, for example, the weights in a neural network.
 92. In reinforcement learning, we have a kind of a cyclical online learning procedure where an agent interacts with the world, the agent chooses actions, at, at every point in time, and the world responds with the resulting state, st plus one, and a reward signal.
 93. And the reward signal simply indicates how good that state is, but it doesn't necessarily tell you if the action that you just took was a good or bad action.